santa hat

 Version 1 - No Captions

-Does not use any trigger word.
+Does not use any trigger word in the captions.

 This version is trained exactly like it sounds.
 With uploaded images without captions.
 The CivitAI training tools warns when you do this, since this may not work well for all models.